Data Breach Policy

 Step 1: Contain the data breach and conduct a preliminary assessment

-The Breach Response Team will consist of:
+The Data Breach Response Team will consist of:

-- Director OILGA who will lead the assessment, mitigation and notification of the data breach.
+- Director OILGA who will lead the assessment, mitigation and notification of the data breach

-- ILGA legal team who will identify and advise on any legal obligations and support the drafting of notifications and communications issued under this Policy.
+- ILGA legal team who will identify and advise on any legal obligations and support the drafting of notifications and communications issued under this Policy

-- Any internal or external expertise and incident response advisors the Breach Response Team determines are required to complete the assessment and mitigation of the data breach.
+- Any internal or external expertise and incident response advisors the Data Breach Response Team determines are required to complete the assessment and mitigation of the data breach.

 Step 2: Evaluate and mitigate the risks associated with the data breach